adventuregamestudio/ags/Windows/README.md

 There are two things to note here:
 * `IsccPath` argument should be followed by a path to Inno Setup program location, if it's different from the above example, then adjust the path accordingly.
-* PowerShell may require administrative rights to run the script, in which case you have to first start up PowerShell as an administrator, and then issue above command in its console.
-In this case you also have to adjust the command by excluding `powershell`, like this:
+* PowerShell's script execution policy may prevent the script from being executed, in which case explicitly set the scope of the restrictions to allow the local script to run:

-    `Windows\Installer\build.ps1 -IsccPath 'C:\Program Files (x86)\Inno Setup 6\ISCC.exe'`
+`powershell -ExecutionPolicy RemoteSigned Windows\Installer\build.ps1 -IsccPath 'C:\Program Files (x86)\Inno Setup 6\ISCC.exe'`

 In any case, there is a number of files that have to be prepared for installer to actually build.
 These files have to be placed in Windows\Installer\Source and subdirectories: